Skip to content

 Setup Let’s Encrypt SSL/TLS for Drupal

-To make your Drupal site secure and trustworthy, you should set up an SSL/TLS certificate using Let’s Encrypt.
-This process encrypts data between visitors and your server, ensuring a safe connection for your Drupal installation.
+Secure your Drupal website by setting up an SSL/TLS certificate with Let’s Encrypt.
+This makes your site trustworthy by encrypting data between visitors and your server, ensuring a safe connection.
+Setting up SSL/TLS is important for protecting user data and building confidence in your Drupal installation.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.